SCHS-Robotics/HAL9001-Quickstart/_dropdown/first-subsystem.md

 ```

 ## The Next Step
 Congratulations!
 You now know how to create a basic subsystem!
 The next step in the process of creating a HAL program is to make a robot class.
-This is covered in the next tutorial: [building a robot](building-a-robot.html).
+This is covered in the next tutorial: [Building a Robot](building-a-robot.html).